LoyolaChicagoBooks/cder/source/activities.rst

    :language: java
    :linenos:

 The methods ``onPreExecute`` and ``onPostExecute`` are for resetting the user interface and displaying the result.
-Note that we are running the method ``doInBackground`` directly in the foreground---despite its name---because we are simply invoking it in the current thread of execution (the main GUI thread).

-If we do this, however, the user interface freezes while the prime number check is going on, so it does not respond to pressing the cancel button.
+This approach works for very small numbers.
+For larger numbers, however, the user interface freezes noticeably while the prime number check is going on, so it does not respond to pressing the cancel button.
 There is no progress reporting either: The progress bar jumps from zero to 100 when the check finishes.

+.. todo:: explain freezing UI, cannot cancel

+.. todo:: explain that even attempted UI *updates* are queued and don't happen until foreground task is done
+        - this is a consequence of the single-threaded event model
+        - why not make event handling asynchronous? huge can of worms, UI is shared resource, would have to use mutual exclusion in every event handler that accesses GUI; explain a bit more in a sidebar (including race conditions etc.)

+.. todo:: consider Q&A-style sidebar on single-threaded GUI model (with brief intro to race conditions, explain how component repaint events are queued, etc.)

 Background tasks to the rescue
 ------------------------------